TyEverton/Habitual-MVP/README.md

 #### USER EXPERIENCE
-* Users can create accounts
+* Users can create an account
 * Users can log in
 * Users can log out
 * Users can add habits